Police: Person stabbed in Bridgeport - NewsBreak

-A Chicago jury Thursday has reached verdicts on all six charges against "Empire" actor Jussie Smollett, who is accused of falsely reporting he was the victim of a disturbing, hate-fueled beating.
-The panel, deliberating since Wednesday afternoon, weighed six counts of felony disorderly conduct against Smollett for telling police he...
+A Chicago jury reached guilty verdicts Thursday on five of six charges against "Empire" actor Jussie Smollett, who was accused of falsely reporting that he was the victim of a disturbing, hate-fueled beating.
+The panel, which had deliberated since Wednesday afternoon, weighed six counts of felony disorderly conduct against Smollett...

 Dec 9 (Reuters) - U.S. regulatorson Thursday expanded eligibility for COVID-19 vaccine booster shots to 16- and 17-year-olds, as public health officials have urged Americans to get a third shot due to concerns about the new Omicron variant of the virus.
 The U.S. Food and Drug Administration said it amended...